 - Have one!
 I wonder why people don’t bother with this basic step.

-- Do not make it the same as your Facebook, Twitter, Instagram, Snapchat etc LinkedIn is your professional site
+- Do not make it the same as your Facebook, Twitter, Instagram, Snapchat, etc. LinkedIn is your professional site

 - Have a professional shot taken.
 These are not expensive.
-Matthew Cook at MJC Creative Images is my go to photo guy.
+Matthew Cook at MJC Creative Images is my go-to photo guy.
 MJC Creative Images

 - Smile!!
 It’s catching.

-Your headline will have attracted people to your killer LinkedIn profile! .
-Now give them something interesting to read!
+Your headline will attract people to your killer LinkedIn profile.
+Now give them something interesting to read.

-- Write in the first person…i.e.: Michelle Redfern is my name, Advancing Women is my game.
-I solve 2 wicked problems….
+- Write in the first person, i.e., Michelle Redfern is my name; Advancing Women is my game.
+I solve 2 wicked problems…

 - Imagine that you are describing to a recruiter or potential employer how you will help them grow their business.
-For example “I am able to quickly build trust and rapport with Clients.
-I thrive when I’m in ambiguous changing work environments”.
-Or “I am very entrepreneurial and use these skills to generate new ideas that have led to xxx revenue increase and xxx profits”.
+For example, I am able to quickly build trust and rapport with clients, which enables our growth strategy.
+I thrive when I am in ambiguous, changing work environments, and I help my colleagues interpret strategies so we can meet our goals.
+Get stuff done.
+Or, I am very entrepreneurial and use these skills to generate new ideas that have led to xx% revenue increase and above-target profitability.

 - Talk about your passion projects.
 Recruiters and employers want to hear about your values and your character.
 They can see your qualifications and technical skills elsewhere.
-Talk about achievements and accomplishments that you are proud of.
+Talk about the achievements and accomplishments that you are proud of.

 - Use bullet points.
 Use paragraphs.
-Remember people skim read things online.
-Long sentence structures and paragraphs make people lose interest
+Remember, people skim-read things online.
+Long sentence structures and paragraphs make people lose interest.